Table of Contents

 Every successful beverage startup begins with a strong concept.
 To craft a winning idea, ask yourself:

 - What gap does my beverage fill?
-Identify a unique problem or need your product will address, such as offering a small batch beer with a never-before-seen-infused flavor.
+Identify a unique problem or need your product will address, such as offering a small-batch beer with a never-before-seen infused flavor.

 - What is my unique selling proposition (USP)?
 Whether premium ingredients, sustainable practices, or creative packaging, your beverage brand’s USP should set you apart from competitors.

-Pro Tip: When creating and selling any drink product, always stay on top of market trends and consumer preferences.
-Exploring functional beverage reports and innovative ideas from related markets can give you crucial insight.
+| Pro Tip: When creating and selling any drink product, always stay on top of market trends and consumer preferences.
+Exploring functional beverage reports and innovative ideas from related markets can provide you with crucial insights. |

 Step 2: Product Development

-Here’s how to approach this critical stage:
+Here’s how to approach this critical stage for your beverage startup:

 Source: Shutterstock